laravel/docs/filesystem.md

 <a name="file-paths"></a>
 ### File Paths

-You may use the `path` method to get the path for the given file.
-If you are using the `local` driver, this will return an absolute path on the filesystem to the file.
-If you are using the `s3` driver, the relative path to the file in the S3 bucket will be returned:
+You may use the `path` method to get the path for a given file.
+If you are using the `local` driver, this will return the absolute path to the file.
+If you are using the `s3` driver, this method will return the relative path to the file in the S3 bucket:

     use Illuminate\Support\Facades\Storage;